Wireless Deployment and Troubleshooting Lab

 SymptomLikely causeFirst checks

-Clients connect but cannot get IP addressesVLAN mapping, DHCP, trunk allowed listSSID-to-VLAN map, DHCP scope, AP uplink trunk
+Associate but no IP addressVLAN mapping, DHCP, trunk allowed listSSID-to-VLAN map, DHCP scope, AP uplink trunk

-Strong signal but poor throughputCo-channel interference, channel width, congestionChannel utilization, retries, client count
+Strong signal, poor throughputCo-channel interference, congestionChannel utilization, retries, client count

-Good near AP, bad in warehouse aislesObstruction or multipathSurvey results, AP placement, antenna type
+Good at AP, bad in warehouse aislesObstruction, multipathSurvey results, AP placement, antenna type

-Guests reach internal systemsFirewall policy or wrong VLAN assignmentGuest VLAN, ACL, firewall logs
+Guests reach internal systemsFirewall policy or wrong VLANGuest VLAN, ACL, firewall logs

 Mini Lab Walkthrough

-Complaint: Warehouse scanners disconnect at the far end of aisle 7.
-Laptops in the office work normally.
+Complaint: warehouse scanners disconnect at the far end of aisle 7; office laptops work fine.

 Evidence:

-• Scanner RSSI is weak at the far end of aisle 7.
+• Scanner received signal strength indicator (RSSI) is weak at the far end of aisle 7.

 • Retries are high in that aisle.